Revival Process: Background

-Though the People's Republic of Bulgaria officially practiced State Atheism, in line with Marxist-Leninist doctrine, and that since the 1940s and religious expression had been tightly controlled, the state viewed domestic Muslims, whether practicing or not, as the Bulgarian victims of Ottoman religious and cultural assimilation - wayward Bulgarians.
+The People's Republic of Bulgaria officially practiced state atheism, in line with Marxist-Leninist doctrine, and religious expression was tightly controlled.
+However, the state viewed domestic Muslims, whether practicing or not, as either the Bulgarian victims of Ottoman religious and cultural assimilation - wayward Bulgarians - or Turkish interlopers.
 Though the regime had long encouraged assimilationism to some degree, as the Eastern Bloc wavered in the 1980s, the Zhivkov regime leaned more heavily into Bulgarian ethno-nationalism to prop itself up and stepped up repression of the Muslim population in particular.